 Two, 30-minute sessions

 Goal of a more effective and impactful essay within your overall application package

 FAQ's - Frequently Asked Questions on our Small group Course:

 1. Can I attend classes with my student?

 The classes are for the students only.
 Our philosophy, in agreement with colleges and universities, is that students need to "own" the college application process, and an effective way to accomplish that is for students to receive essential information and interact with other students in a group environment.
-We do keep parents engaged and informed in a variety of ways including a Parent Information Night in June, email summaries after each class, and individual written evaluations throughout the course.
+We do keep parents engaged and informed in a variety of ways: email summaries after each class and individual written evaluations throughout the course.
 We are also available whenever you have a question or concern -- just email or phone us.
 We continue to answer questions until the day your student starts college.

 2. Why is student engagement at the center of your philosophy?

 The more engaged students are in the process, the better the outcome of an enthusiastic college student who’s thriving in a well-matched learning environment.
 The more passive a student is in the process, the greater the likelihood for disappointment and regret as an outcome.
 We take a long-term approach, because the ultimate goal is for the student to graduate from college - think to and through.

 3. When can I register my junior student for a course?